 When you come to the point that product content is published on multiple sales channels.
 Do you then believe the job is done?
 It is not!
+To avoid wrongly published product content, you must constantly monitor product content quality, including titles, descriptions, images, and videos.
+You might have hundreds or thousands of product detail pages with your brands' products listed.
+Manually checking product detail pages one by one is a time-consuming job!

 In short: The DCC score helps you to optimize product pages on retailer sites by identifying gaps and inconsistencies in content.